‘Design could never be not political’: Lessons from iconic designer Enzo Mari

 FC: Contemporary designers, like studio FormaFantasma, have taken inspiration from Mari’s belief in sustainability and accessibility.
 What is Mari’s longstanding impact on the design industry?

 HO: His impact on the design industry is that his objects continue to be produced.
 But also a new generation of artists are deeply inspired by him.
-[The autoprogettazione] project lives on forever.
+His impact on the design industry is that his objects continue to be produced.
+But also a new generation of artists are deeply inspired by him.
+[Artists] Dozie Kanu, Rirkrit Tiravanija, and Danh Vō made projects out of the autoprogettazione.
+That project lives on forever.
 We have also his work with his children.
 Dominique Gonzalez-Foerster made an homage to him and to Iela Mari.
 There’s so many aspects where his work continues to travel all the time.

 FC: In the exhibition catalog, you referred to the timelessness of Mari’s work.
 Why is it then that he didn’t want to show his work for another 40 years?